 5 Statement of delegation of IP registration authority to named supporters

-Computing Services will maintain a list of delegated IP ranges and hostname prefixes.
+DD&T will maintain a list of delegated IP ranges and hostname prefixes.
 A link between each range and its recognised IT supporters will be made.
 For a delegated range, instructions to add or modify the hosts/DNS database will only be accepted from those recognised support groups associated with the range in question.
-Any other requests received by Computing Services, for which a support group is defined, will be forwarded to the respective IT support group for their attention.
+Any other requests received by DD&T, for which a support group is defined, will be forwarded to the respective IT support group for their attention.

 6 Hostname conventions